 Where else you might find me?

-Text analysis, political polarization, media bias
+- Text analysis, political polarization, digital politics, misinformation

 2016 PhD Political Science, Freie Universitaet Berlin